CO₂ thermochemical conversion · biogas · water restoration · SGFA circular economy · reduced forest harvest pressure

 § 03Eutrophied lakes and coastal areas in Finland represent a dual opportunity: ecological restoration produces biomass that can be processed into biogas, activated carbon, and recycled fertiliser, while simultaneously improving water quality and reducing nutrient load to the Baltic Sea.

 The technical chain is straightforward.
 Aquatic biomass (water hyacinth, reed, harmful algae) harvested from eutrophied waterbodies can be fed to a biogas plant producing biogas and digestate (nutrient-rich fertiliser).
-A portion can be processed through Reduciner to produce CO and activated carbon.
+A portion can be processed through thermochemical CO-route to produce CO and activated carbon.
 The activated carbon can then be applied to the same waterbody for phosphorus removal and micropollutant treatment, closing a restoration loop.

 Algal biomass-derived activated carbon removes approximately 90% of phosphorus from water within 30 minutes in documented studies.
 VTT has researched domestic biomass activated carbon for micropollutant removal from wastewater.
 Activated carbon produced from aquatic biomass is suitable for algal toxin and odour compound removal.
-These are not theoretical properties — they are documented performance characteristics of the specific material class that Reduciner's process would produce from waterbody biomass feedstock.
+These are not theoretical properties — they are documented performance characteristics of the specific material class that the CO-route would produce from waterbody biomass feedstock.

 § 04Biogas and activated carbon production from aquatic and agricultural biomass reduces forest harvest pressure through several mechanisms.
 Forest industry residues (bark, sawdust, sludge) used as biogas and activated carbon feedstock represent existing waste streams that do not compete with higher-value timber uses.
 Biogas replacing natural gas in energy production reduces general demand for forest-based fuels (wood chips, pellets).
 Domestic activated carbon production from biogenic feedstocks reduces dependence on fossil-based imported activated carbon, which is currently the primary industrial substitute.